Forest Walk at Hatfield Forest, Takeley, Essex

 The Shell House was used by the Houblon family for picnics between 1729 and 1923.
 The lake, which was re-modelled by Capability Brown, was created in 1746 and is home to many different animal species.
 This picture gives a view of Shell House across the lake from near the group of conifers.
 Look out for the coppiced oak and hornbeam; two trees that look as if they are one.

-Pass through the gate (please shut behind you) and skirt the marsh area .
-The marshland supports a wide variety of wildlife and plants, such as the tall plants called reedmace, which provide a perch for reed buntings.
-Immediately after this area bear right, around the Gravel Pit, a small area of hillocks and hollows.
+Pass through the gate (please shut behind you) and, bearing left, skirt the marsh area.
+The marshland supports a wide variety of wildlife and plants, such as the tall plants called reed-mace, which provide a perch for reed buntings.
+Immediately after this area bear right, through the Gravel Pit, a small area of hillocks and hollows, following the path between short wooden posts.
+Note the change in the underlying soil - most of the rest of the Forest is heavy London clay.
 In springtime, look out for orchids.
-Bear right and cross the entrance road.
+The snmall plantation to your right is beech.
+Bear right and uphill, aiming for the bend in the entrance road.
+Cross the road, aiming for the further side of the small plantation of sweet chestnuts..

 Plants and birds